COVID-19 Financial Rescue Package

 These PPP loans also come with severe penalties for knowingly making false statements, including fines that range from $5,000 – $1,000,000 and jail time that ranges from two – thirty years.
 It would appear that getting the “current economic uncertainty” standard right is really important!

-MarshBerry strongly suggests that those who are concerned that they may not qualify for these loans should seek further guidance.
+MarshBerry financial advisors strongly suggest that those who are concerned that they may not qualify for these loans should seek further guidance.
 The PPP specifically states that any loans returned by May 7 will be deemed to have met the good faith requirement.
 In fact, MarshBerry has spoken with a few clients that are considering returning their loans.
 Some of these clients believe they may not qualify under this newly issued guidance.
 At least one other MarshBerry client, who may actually qualify for these loans, is considering returning the loan just to avoid any reputational issues that could result from the perception that they applied for the loan when they did not actually need the liquidity.

 …So much for a “no-strings attached” business continuity loan…